spacecloud-io/space-docs/content/auth/authorization/file-storage.md

 - The prefix may contain path parameters (`/:userId` in this case).
 The value of the path parameter is available in the `args.params` object.
 The key would be `userId` and the value would be the actual value in the path provided.

 ## Features
-With security rules for functions you can:
+With security rules for file storage you can:

 - Allow / deny access to a file/folder.
 - Allow access to a particular file/folder only if the user is authenticated.